ShyftXero/byoctf_discord/README.md

 - `!esub <chall_id> <flag>` - submit an externally validated flag. (challenge should say if it's externally validated.)
 - `!solves` - show all the flags your team has submitted.
 - `!unsolved` - show all of the unlocked challenges that don't have at least one submission.
+- `!rate <challenge_id> <val>` - rate a challenge on a scale (default 1-5). if others say it's garbage, don't waste your time... you can only rate if you capture at least one of the flags for the challenge.
 - `!log` - all transactions you particpated in (sender or recipient of a tip, BYOC rewards and fees, and solves among other things)
 - `!pub` - all transactions that have happened the game. if scoreboard is private, amounts are omitted.
 - `!psol [challenge_id]` - all solves for all challenges or just challenge_id